Kolmogorov-size particles in homogeneous and isotropic turbulence: Flow modulation

 \subsection{Scale-by-scale energy budget}

-We now detail the influence of the particles on the organisation of the fluctuations, by studying the scale-by-scale energy budget equation.
+We now detail the influence of the particles on the organisation of the fluctuations, by studying the scale-by-scale energy budget equation and characterising thus the dominant energetic mechanisms in the different regimes identified with the energy spectra (see figure \ref{fig:spectrum}).
 For the present case with three homogeneous directions, the energy balance reads

-where $P(\kappa)$ is the scale-by-scale turbulent energy production due to the external forcing, $\Pi(\kappa)$ is the energy flux associated with the non linear convective term, $\Pi_{fs}(\kappa)$ is the fluid-solid coupling term, and $D_v(\kappa)$ is the scale-by-scale viscous dissipation.
+where $P(\kappa)$ is the scale-by-scale turbulent energy production due to the external forcing, $\Pi(\kappa)$ is the energy flux associated with the nonlinear convective term, $\Pi_{fs}(\kappa)$ is the fluid-solid coupling term, and $D_v(\kappa)$ is the scale-by-scale viscous dissipation.
 Specifically, these terms are defined as

 where $\hat{\cdot}$ denotes the Fourier transfrom operator, and the superscript $\cdot^*$ denotes complex conjugate.
-The term $\hat{\bm{G}}$ is the Fourier transform of the non linear term $\bm{\nabla} \cdot ( \bm{u} \bm{u} )$.
+The term $\hat{\bm{G}}$ is the Fourier transform of the nonlinear term $\bm{\nabla} \cdot ( \bm{u} \bm{u} )$.
 Note that here we integrate all the terms from $\kappa$ to $\infty$. $\Pi(\kappa)$ and $\Pi_{fs}(\kappa)$ do not produce nor dissipate energy at any scale, but redistribute it among scales by means of the classical energy cascade and of the fluid-solid interaction.
 Also, note that since we integrate the viscous term from $\kappa$ to $\infty$, $D_v(0) = \epsilon$.
 For the complete derivation we refer the reader to \cite{pope-2000}.

-Figure \ref{fig:budget} plots the $\Pi, \Pi_{fs}$ and $D_v$ terms of equation \ref{eq:bud} as a function of $\kappa$ for the four particle-laden cases investigated.
-For validation purposes, we also plot with symbols the terms obtained with the coarser grid for $\Phi_V=10^{-3}$ and $\rho_p/\rho_f=100$.
+Figure \ref{fig:budget} plots the terms of equation \ref{eq:bud} as a function of $\kappa$ for the four particle-laden cases investigated.
+For validation purposes, we also plot with filled symbols the terms obtained with the coarser grid for $\Phi_V=10^{-3}$ and $\rho_p/\rho_f=100$.
 In agreement with the multiscaling behaviour shown in the energy spectra (see figure \ref{fig:spectrum}), the energy budgets exhibit two distinct behaviours.
-Energy is injected at the largest scales at a rate that equals the dissipation rate $P(0) = \epsilon$ (not shown).
+Energy is injected at the largest scales at a rate that equals the dissipation rate $P(0) = \epsilon$.
 In the inertial range of scales $\kappa_L < \kappa< \kappa_p$, the fluid-solid coupling term is subdominant and